Montreal Maroons: Great Depression and cessation of operations

-By the start of the 1937–38 season, rumours were rampant that the Maroon franchise would be moved to another city.
+By the start of the 1937–38 season, rumours were rampant that the Maroons franchise would be moved to another city.
 In September 1937, Maroons president Donat Raymond said the team would be staying in Montreal.
 The team's bleak financial situation finally caught up with them as they finished 12–30–6, the club's worst season since winning only nine games in 1924–25.
 Lionel Conacher retired prior to the season to enter politics, winning a seat in the 1937 Ontario general election as a member of the Liberal Party.
 Tommy Gorman had tried to convince Conacher to stay with the Maroons and take over as coach; his retirement led Gorman to hire King Clancy.
-Clancy did not help improve the team's record, and on December 29 he was fired after 18 games and Gorman was re-instated as coach.
-Their last game for the Maroons franchise, was a 6-3 loss on March 17 against the Canadiens.
+Clancy did not help improve the team's record, and on December 29, 1937, he was fired after 18 games and Gorman was re-instated as coach.
+The last game for the Maroons franchise, was a 6–3 loss on March 17, 1938, against the Canadiens.
 They finished the season with a record of 12 wins, 30 losses and 6 ties for 30 points in 48 games, placing the team last in the Canadian Division and last overall in the league.

-At the annual league meeting on June 22, the Maroons formally asked the league to suspend the franchise for a year; this was refused, and the league asked the Maroons to confirm by August 1 if they were to participate in the upcoming season or not.
+At the annual league meeting on June 22, 1938, the Maroons formally asked the league to suspend the franchise for a year; this was refused, and the league asked the Maroons to confirm by August 1 if they were to participate in the upcoming season or not.

 The league allowed the Maroons to suspend operations for the 1938–39 season.
-Although it was not formally considered to be a merger unlike the much later fusion of the Minnesota North Stars and Cleveland Barons organizations, from a hockey operations perspective the transaction had the outward appearance of being a merger of the two Montreal teams since there was no dispersal draft and the Montreal owners were allowed to keep the NHL rights to the Maroons roster.
-However, the owners had long regarded the Maroons as Montreal's second team and had already transferred many of its best players, such as future Hall of Famer Toe Blake, to the Canadiens.
-As a result, only a small number of Maroons took to the ice for the 1938–39 season in a Canadiens uniform.
-Most of the Maroons players were either sold to the remaining NHL teams for cash or washed out of the league altogether.
+Lacking a formal dispersal draft, some of the Maroons were transferred to the Canadiens.
+Most of the Maroons players were either sold to the remaining NHL teams or washed out of the league altogether.